oyster-catcher/HopperGuidance/README.md

 =================

-Sets targets for a slalom course around some buildings Find the bridges at the launch site and fly under them Try and reproduce the SN5 Starship hop in Realism Overhaul Try setting targets round and round in a circle
+Sets targets for a slalom course around some buildings Find the bridges at KSC and try to fly under them
+Try and reproduce the SN5 Starship hop in Realism Overhaul Try setting targets round and round in a circle
 Create a trajectory that goes in a loop.
 If the starting and end points are close the vessel can 'snap' back to the starting point and go around again.